-If a default loss rate is assumed to be five percent and an additional reserve amount of three percent is included, a total of eight percent would be needed for funding of the LLRF.
+If a default loss rate is assumed to be 5 percent and an additional reserve amount of 3 percent is included, a total of 8 percent would be needed to fund the LLRF.
 Therefore, if projected volume were \$250 million, the LLRF would be funded at \$20 million.
-If a loan loss rate (default rate) of 8 percent were assumed, the number of student loans could be leveraged by a ratio of more than 12 to 1.
+If a loan loss rate (default rate) of 8 percent were assumed, the number of student loans could be leveraged by a ratio of more than 12:1.